bxparks/AceSegment/docs/scanning_module.md

 current.

 If driver transistors are used on the digits, then it is likely that the logic levels need to be inverted software.
-In the examnple below, using common cathode display, with the resistors on the segments, an NPN transistor on the digit, the digit pin on the microcontroll (D12) needs to be HIGH to turn on the LED segement.
+In the example below, using common cathode display, with the resistors on the segments, an NPN transistor on the digit, the digit pin on the microcontroller (D12) needs to be HIGH to turn on the LED segment.
 In contrast, if the D12 pin was connected directly to the LED, the digit pin would need to be set LOW to turn on the LED.

 ```